NamazuStudios/crossfire/README.md

 More importantly, the Java implementation is used to run all integration tests to ensure proper connectivity.
 The implementation here serves as a reference implementation which others should follow.
 If there is any doubt or confusion over the correct behavior, we recommend checking the Java implementation.

 For a detailed overview of Crossfire's protocol, refer to the protocol document [Protocol Specification](PROTOCOL.md).

+We chose to release Crossfire under the MIT License to encourage studios to hack, extend, and modify Crossfire to suit their needs.
+We believe that Crossfire provides a solid foundation for building multiplayer games, and we hope that by releasing it under a permissive license, we can foster a community of developers who can contribute to its growth and improvement.
+Namazu Studios will provide paid support for Namazu Crossfire and Namazu Elements.
+Please check out our website for more information.

 ## Communication Modes